This article has links to products and services we love, which we may make commission from.

 Why?
 Because it helps me get my bearing (which are shocking for a travel blogger!) and I can annoy the local guides for insider tips on food, bars and top activities.

-I should note here that free tours in Europe and beyond aren’t actually free, you pay by tip at the end of the tour.
+I should note here that free tours in Europe and beyond aren’t free; you pay by tip at the end of the tour.

 - Facebook: Food Hood Bucharest